Rebirth Year Thirteen

 –FLASHBACK: From Batman: Urban Legends #10 Part 4.
 Christmas.
 Batman (Dick) and Robin celebrate Xmas with Alfred.
 We can imagine that Batman (Bruce) is out patrolling.

 –REFERENCE: In Batgirl & The Birds of Prey #11Batgirl Vol. 5 Annual #2, and The Batman Who Laughs #3—originally told in Detective Comics #874-875, Birds of Prey Vol. 2 #7-10 (“THE DEATH OF ORACLE!”), and Detective Comics #879-881 (“SKELETON CASES”).
-Commissioner Gordon’s troubled son (and Oracle’s brother) James Gordon Jr, now nearly 18-years-old, comes back to Gotham.
+Commissioner Gordon’s troubled son (and Oracle’s brother) James Gordon Jr, now nearly eighteen-years-old, comes back to Gotham.
 Jim, Barbara, and Babs are happy to see him, but they don’t trust him due to his troubled history.
 Shortly thereafter, Babs meets with Bruce and tells him that she wants to stop being Oracle.
 Meanwhile, the Calculator (Noah Kuttler), having recently learned Oracle’s secret ID only to be mind-wiped by her, wants revenge.
 Along with Mortis, Mammoth, Current, and some HIVE henchmen, Calculator strikes out at Batman (Bruce) and an Oracle-led Birds of Prey team consisting of Black Canary, Hawk, Dove, Misfit, Proxy (Wendy Harris), and Savant.
 Oracle herself joins the battle in a helicopter and—as per her plan—fakes her own death in an explosion.
 Batman (Bruce) and the Birds of Prey then bust Calculator and company.
 Oracle is officially retired.
-Later, the Gordon family confirms what they always feared—that James Junior is a serial-killer.
+Later, the Gordon family confirms what they always feared—that twelve-year-old James Junior is a serial-killer.
 James Junior kidnaps and tortures both his mom and Babs, stabbing the latter in her legs with a knife.
 Babs frees herself and stabs out one of James Junior’s eyes.
-Batman (Dick) and Commissioner Gordon rush in to save Barbara and Babs, busting James Junior and sending him to Arkham Asylum.
+Batman (Dick) and Commissioner Gordon rush in to save Barbara and Babs, busting James Junior.
+Despite only being twelve-years-old, the devil child is tried as an adult and sent to Arkham Asylum.
 Following this case, Commissioner Gordon helps secure all of James Junior’s old journals and notebooks in an effort to better understand what makes the sick boy tick.
 These materials are submitted to psychologists at the GCPD and eventually get securely filed away.

 _____________________________________________________________________________________________